iTwin/itwinjs-core/docs/learning/transformer/branching-imodels.md

 you will need a unique target scope element for both synchronization directions, one for the forward synchronizations from master and one for reverse synchronizations from the sub branch.

+### Provenance, element Ids, and federation guids

+Element Ids are local to an [iModel briefcase](/FIXME), and transformations do not preserve them.
+However, federation guids (globally-unique-identifiers) are preserved.

+Generally, it is possible for a transformation to involve operations such as "splitting" an existing element into multiple different elements, for which federation guids and element ids cannot be used to correlate the new lower elements to the original one.

+As a convenience function to existing applications that may want to rely on branches having similar element Id spaces, there is a preserveElementIds during filter operation.

+FIXME^^

 ### More on provenance

 Additional notes on provenance from the connector application viewpoint can be found [here](/learning/writeaconnector/#sync).